flores-jacob/RoboND-Perception-Project/writeup/perception_writeup.md

 ###### challenge.world side 2 Collision Map
 ![challenge-clusters2](./images/detection_screencaps/challenge/challenge_collision2.png)

-Most of the code has been lifted from the exercises.
+Most of the code has been done according to the exercises.
 The major departures from the exercises involve code dealing with the object recognition for the challenge world to generate output4.yaml.
 The most notable of these differences involve the intensive use of passthrough filters for the challenge world, to ensure that there are no anomalous artifacts when segmenting objects.
 RANSAC plane segmentation was also not used in the challenge world.
 Instead, to obtain the pcl and ros cloud of the table surfaces for the challenge world, we created multiple passthrough filters that encompass the table surfaces,which we then combined later on.
 Below, we restate the different techniques we use, and some observations.

 1. Statistical outlier filtering (noise filtering) - for effective noise filtering, it seems it is best to do the filtering at the very beginning, even before doing voxel downsampling.
 The algorithm has an easier time removing point cloud outliers when non-noise points are denser.
 2. Voxel downsampling - for better object recognition effectivity, it may be best to have less downsampling.
 Although this will have to be balanced with the processing capacity of the host machine.
 Point clouds that are too dense may consume too much processing cycles, and may take too long to process.